Pratibha Mutsuddi: Language activism

 Following the Partition of India in 1947, she became concerned about the status of the Bengali language in East Pakistan, and joined the campaign to have it recognised as an official language, which in 1952 was successful.
 As head of Cox's Bazar Girls' High school, she came into conflict with vested interests and resigned in protest.
 In her new position at Joydevpur Govt.
 Girls' High School, she continued to face difficulties from bureaucracy and in 1963 she became an economics lecturer at Bharateswari Homes.
-R. P. Shaha, the founder of the institution, promoted her to manager and finally to Principal.
+Ranadaprasad Saha, the founder of the institution, promoted her to manager and finally to Principal.
 She also became an administrator at Kumuduni Welfare Trust, in which she continued to be involved after her retirement from teaching.
 In 2011, she was guest of honour at an event to recognise women's contributions to Dhaka University.
 In 2016, she was one of 27 prominent Bangladeshi citizens to receive a special award from Amin Jewellers on the occasion of the company's golden anniversary.